The Best of East & Southern Africa

 Day 1 En Route

-En route to Southern Africa for optional 18-day safari; otherwise, begin on Day 8 in Nairobi.
+En route to Southern Africa for optional 17-day safari; otherwise, begin on Day 7 in Nairobi.

-Days 2 to 4 Cape Town and environs
+Days 2 to 4 Wonders and beauties of Cape Town and environs

 After a late afternoon or early evening arrival in South Africa’s second-largest and most scenic and snazzy city, we’ll settle into Cape Town’s grande dame hotel, the pink, very pretty, much-loved Mount Nelson.

 Nelly, as it’s affectionately known, lies in the centre of City Bowl, the rocky natural amphitheatre that embraces old Cape Town.
 During our two full days we’ll make an excursion to the area’s famed Cape Winelands, lunching at an estate and strolling through one of the Winelands’ charming villages (whose names highlight their Dutch heritage: Stellenbosch, Paarl, Franschhoek).
 We’ll visit Cape Point Nature Reserve and, a little farther south, the Cape of Good Hope.
-And we’ll take the Aerial Cableway to the top of 3,500-foot Table Mountain, centre stage of Cape Town’s amazing amphitheatre, getting a feel for why in 1503 António de Saldanha, the first European to visit the Cape, scrambled up Table Mountain as soon as he could: for the huge, informative views and very much for the sheer grandeur.
+And we’ll take the Aerial Cableway to the top of 3,500-foot Table Mountain, centre stage of Cape Town’s amazing amphitheatre.
+And we’ll visit and perhaps lend a hand at beloved Rosie’s Kitchen, where Cape Town’s less fortunate find friendship and lovingly prepared meals.

 VIEW MORE DAYS